poy/onpar/README.md

 ## Running

-In order for specs to actually run, the top level call to `onpar.New` will rely on `t.Cleanup()`.
-We use this to ensure that all of the setup/teardown and specs have been added to the suite before we run any specs.
-It seems like `t.Cleanup` works perfectly fine for this use case and allows nested `t.Run` calls (and `t.Cleanup` calls within those `t.Run` calls).
+Previous versions of onpar would require the caller to `defer o.Run(t)`.
+This is no longer necessary. the `New` constructor takes care of that now, relying on `t.Cleanup()` to ensure that `run` is only called after all of the specs and setup/teardown have been defined.

 ### Assertions
 OnPar provides built-in assertion mechanisms using `Expect` statement to make